 3. $800 and above: typically the best resume writing services.
-The service aims to produce a resume which is, effectively, a marketing document which distills your value and aligns it to your desired career direction.
+The service aims to produce a resume which is, effectively, a marketing document which distills your value and aligns it with your desired career direction.
 A captivating story is weaved through your resume to tie it to the rest of your personal branding assets.

 However, I’ve lately noticed a disturbing trend where “resume mill” grade resumes are sold at “mid-weight” and “elite” prices.

 To avoid becoming an owner of an overpriced, but underperforming resume I highly recommend that you make the effort to interact with the resume writing company via phone or email.

 Share with them your current career challenges and listen to their response carefully.
 Pay attention to the following details:

 - Communication Skills: Is the person you’re speaking with a superb communicator?

 - Quality of Advice: Is he/she able to wrestle with, tease apart and provide multiple options for your unique career challenges?
 Or is he/she giving you generic advice?
 Do you feel like you’re really being listened to and understood?

 - Generosity: Is he/she willing (and able) to provide you with substantial value upfront, before closing the deal?